top of page

 A couple years later, after moving to Austell, GA, I had so many friends that wanted a puppy out of Casey that I decided to breed her.
 While looking for a stud, I learned about hunt tests.
 My wife and I decided to go visit one to see what all of the fuss was about.
 We drove to Zebulan, GA and watched the Atlanta Retriever Club Started test.
 I was convinced that my dog could pass Started.
 We then moved over to watch Senior and Master, and I realized that Casey and I still had a lot to learn.

 My competitive nature kicked in and I went home and became obsessed with finding a way to successfully compete in Hunt Tests.
 I began researching advanced training techniques, talking with other trainers, learning about health clearances, and studying titles and pedigrees.
 Casey learned a lot and was a great wood duck hunting companion, but in order to compete, I decided to get a new puppy that I could start off on the right foot.
 Enter Drake.
-As I was training and competing with Drake, I had more and more friends who had seen Casey in action and were now seeing Drake's success, that were asking me to train their dog or were referring others to me.
+As I was training and competing with Drake, people who had seen Casey in action and were now seeing Drake's success, began asking me to train their dogs and were referring others to me.
 What started as a dog here and there, grew to the point that we made the decision to move to Hogansville, GA so that I would have more property to train on.
 I built a kennel and bought a dog trailer, training and competing during all of my available off-time.

-By 2013, I had so many dogs in training and wait-listed, that I decided to leave the security of my other job, and begin training full-time, year-round.
+By 2013, I had so many dogs in training and wait-listed, that I decided to leave the security of my other job, and begin training full-time.
+What was once a hobby, has now become a career.

 06-11-18-1552_edited.jpg